Support for ITE providers

 The community aims to support trainees in their primary computing journey through a series of virtual meetings throughout the year.
 They will be able to find out about the aims of CAS and information about useful resources and organisations to support teaching and embedding computing concepts in the classroom.

 If you would like to learn more about communities of practice, Computing at School are running a series of free 'ITE Introduction to CAS' webinars.
-The next are on Tuesday 9 February 2021 and Tuesday 25 May 2021.
+The last session this academic year is Tuesday 25 May 2021.

 Bespoke support for your trainees and graduates